FlyingRoastDuck/MetaCam_DSCE/readme.md

 ### Introduction

-Code for our CVPR 2021 paper "MetaCam+DSCE".
+This is the official repo for the CVPR 2021 paper "MetaCam+DSCE".

 [2021.5.24]
-We recorded an introduction video on [Zhidongxi](https://course.zhidx.com/c/OWYyZTMxNzJhYTA2YzEyYjZhYjM=).
+We recorded a video on [Zhidongxi](https://course.zhidx.com/c/OWYyZTMxNzJhYTA2YzEyYjZhYjM=).

 ![](figures/metacam.png)